Estimating the strength of Lorentzian distribution in non-commutative geometry by solar system tests: Introduction

-Since its inception, general relativity has undergone extensive experimental verification.
+GR has undergone extensive experimental verification.
 Four of the most renowned tests include the precession of Mercury's orbit, light deflection, gravitational redshift, and radar wave delay.
-Due to the gravitational effects, light will undergo a deflection when it passes near massive celestial bodies.
-It is noteworthy that the coordinate speed of light is not necessarily equal to the speed of light in a vacuum $c$.
-Combined with the fact that light bends in a gravitational field, this causes an observer to detect a time delay when receiving a radar wave emitted from their location and then reflected back.
+Due to the gravitational effect, the light will undergo a deflection when it passes near a massive celestial body.
+Additionally, considering the effect caused by the gravitational slowing down of light, the motion of light in a gravitational field will result in a time delay.
+And, the time delay can happen even when light travels in a radial direction.
 On the other hand, the variation in clock rates at different positions within a gravitational field results in a frequency shift of light waves, as they represent oscillations of the electromagnetic field.
 Additionally, because the time-like geodesics in Schwarzschild space-time does not satisfy the Binet equation in Newton's mechanics, a correction at the scale of the Schwarzschild radius emerges.
-Consequently, the motion trajectory of a planet in Schwarzschild space-time deviates from a closed elliptical orbit, with its semi-major axis shifting periodically.
-Although $\sqrt{\Theta}$ is considered to be on the order of the Planck length $\ell_{p} (\simeq 1.616\times10^{-35}\mathrm{m})$, it is still crucial to investigate the possible values of the non-commutative parameter.
+Consequently, the trajectory of a planet in Schwarzschild space-time is no longer a closed elliptical orbit, with its semi-major axis shifting periodically.
+Although $\sqrt{\Theta}$ is considered to be on the order of the Planck length $\ell_{p} (\simeq 1.616\times10^{-35}\mathrm{m})$, it is still crucial to investigate the limit of the non-commutative parameter.
 In~\cite{BTZgravastar}, the authors study the relationship between the noncommutative parameter and the cosmological constant by constructing a BTZ gravastar in non-commutative geometry, and obtain a relatively precise parameter constraint.